LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-persistent.rst

 Test It with SQL
 ^^^^^^^^^^^^^^^^

-When your database is properly configured, you should have no compiler errors when starting the application.
-Run the application and check the compiler output to make sure this is the case.
-If everything runs, you will be able to view your app locally in the browser at ``localhost:5001`` (unless of course you have a different port number).

 #.
 In your MySQL workbench, open a new query tab to check your database connection.

 #. **SQL TASK:** At this point, you will have one table, ``Job``.
 In ``queries.sql`` under "Part 1", list the columns and their data types